-This May we are feeling batty at Centennial Parklands, because it's Bat Month!
+We're feeling batty at Centennial Parklands, because it's International Bat Appreciation Day!
 To celebrate these fascinating creatures here are seven reasons to love Flying Foxes.

 1. Flying Foxes are unique

 Let's start with what a Flying Fox is, exactly.
 Flying Foxes are large bats, weighing up to one kg, with a wing span which may exceed one metre.
 They sleep during the day and feed on pollen, nectar and fruit at night.

 The Grey-headed Flying Fox (Pteropus poliocephalus) is a species that is native to Australia and Centennial Park is home to the largest Grey-headed Flying Fox colony in Sydney.

 Bats in Australia are important pollinators and seed dispersers of native trees.
 Feeding by bats on flowers can help transfer pollen between different trees, which means the plants can make seeds and reproduce.
 Bat are an important long-distance pollinator species, and contribute to the health of our native forests across the East Coast of Australia.

 Seeds are also discarded through faeces or fall when fruit is being eaten.
 These seeds germinate when conditions are suitable and ensure that dispersal occurs in a wide area.

 3. & 4.
 Flying - it's in their name!

 3. Bats are the world’s only flying mammals - they give birth to live young (upside down!), and feed them milk until they are weaned.

 4. Grey-headed Flying Foxes have been tracked flying over 300 km a night!
 They’re nomadic and follow their great noses to their next meal of nectar or fruit.